 MCT oil is also known as coconut oil or fractionated coconut oil.
 It has a number of wonderful uses and characteristics that make it stand apart from other oils.
 It has almost no taste, making it perfect for tinctures, and a very thin body compared to most other oils.

-It’s a natural anti-inflammatory, antifungal, and antibacterial, making it a useful ingredient in salves.
+It has natural wellness properties, making it a useful ingredient in salves.

 MCT oil contains essential fatty acids and is absorbed quickly into the body, making it the perfect choice for your CBD Crystal (isolate) tincture.
 MCT is often regarded as one of the best CBD carrier oils.